rajansrohit/javascript-ascii-fluid-dynamics/README.md

 The script simulates fluid dynamics and physics using a ASCII characters.
 Basis are text files with different platforms or bases for simulations.

-Basis taken from other fluid simulators.
+Basis/inputs taken from other fluid simulators.

 Based on C++ and C scripts